Al Sadd SC: International club twinnings

-Al-Sad has a friendship with Esteghlal Club

 Youth development

 The club hosts numerous age brackets with a number of youth coaches.
 Many notable local footballers have graduated from Al Sadd's academy, including Jafal Al Kuwari, Khalid Salman, Hassan Al-Haydos, and 2006 Asian Footballer of the Year, Khalfan Ibrahim, who is the first Qatari to receive this award.
 There have been foreign graduates as well, such as UAE's Mutaz Abdulla.
 They have a youth development programme, which instills philosophies and enforces training ideals among the youth players.
 The programme had 284 participants enrolled as of 2011.